GSA/digitalgov.gov/content/resources/3/mobile-application-development-program.md

       <ul>
         <li>
-          Use the federal friendlyÂ <a title="Federal-Compatible Terms of Service Agreements" href="https://www.digitalgov.gov/resources/federal-compatible-terms-of-service-agreements/">Terms of Service agreements</a>Â and get your app in the app stores.
+          Use the federal friendly <a title="Federal-Compatible Terms of Service Agreements" href="https://www.digitalgov.gov/resources/federal-compatible-terms-of-service-agreements/">Terms of Service agreements</a> and get your app in the app stores.
         </li>
         <li>
-          Register your mobile product (app or mobile web site) with theÂ <a title="The Federal Mobile Products Registry" href="https://www.digitalgov.gov/services/the-federal-mobile-apps-registry/">Federal Mobile ProductsÂ Registry</a>Â for placement on theÂ <a href="http://www.usa.gov/mobileapps.shtml">Federal Mobile Apps Directory</a>.
+          Register your mobile product (app or mobile web site) with the <a title="The Federal Mobile Products Registry" href="https://www.digitalgov.gov/services/the-federal-mobile-apps-registry/">Federal Mobile Products Registry</a> for placement on the <a href="http://www.usa.gov/mobileapps.shtml">Federal Mobile Apps Directory</a>.
         </li>
         <li>
           PROMOTE!
-Use theÂ <a href="http://www.usa.gov/About/developer-resources/mobile-app-gallery/index.shtml">Federal Mobile Product API</a>Â and create widgets to highlight yours and other agenciesâ€™ mobile products.
+Use the <a href="http://www.usa.gov/About/developer-resources/mobile-app-gallery/index.shtml">Federal Mobile Product API</a> and create widgets to highlight yours and other agenciesâ€™ mobile products.
         </li>
         <li>
           Let us know when your product launches and we will help get the word out using DigitalGov.gov!